-Receivables consist of fees charged for water services, assessments, and interest from the County of Madera.
+Receivables consist of interest and assessments from the County of Madera and fees charges for water services.
 Management believes its receivables to be fully collectible, and accordingly, no allowance for doubtful accounts is required.

 E. Assessments

 Secured and unsecured assessments are levied in July each year.
 Assessments become a lien against the property as of January 1 of each year.
 Secured assessments are payable in two installments which are due November 1 and February 1.
 Unsecured assessments are due on August 31.
 All assessments receivable are due from property owners within the District.